holmesconan/vscode-wordcount-cjk/README.md

 * `wordcount_cjk.regexWordChar`: The regular expression used to test if a char is a word char.
 * `wordcount_cjk.regexASCIIChar`: The regular expression used to test if a char is a ASCII char.
 * `wordcount_cjk.regexWhitespaceChar`: The regular expression used to test if a char is a whitespace.
+* `wordcount_cjk.activateLanguages`: The languages that activate the extension.

 in `wordcount_cjk.statusBarTextTemplate` and `wordcount_cjk.statusBarTooltipTemplate`, the following placeholder could be used: